ChurchYan/codespaces-blank/Structured Programming Approach in C/c3/Exercises.md

 d.
 "1"
 e.
 "16"

+Answer: a:integer, b:float, c:char, d:string, e:string
+Ai：Mostly good — in C terminology use "int", "double" (or "float"), 'char', and string literals have type "char[]" (or "char *").

 18. Which of the following is not a valid identifier in C?
 a.
 A3
 b.
 4A
 c.
 If
 d.
 IF
 e. tax-rate

+Answer: b
+Ai：Correct.

 19. What is the type of each of the following constants?
 a.
 "7"